deepSalva/deepSalva/README.md

 I am a Data Engineer focused on building scalable, high-performance infrastructure for delivering clear business insights.

-I mostly code in **Python** and **Java** and I am eager to lear **Scala**.
-The frameworks and environments you can find in my space are: Apache Flink, Apache Spark, Apache Airflow, SQL, Redshift, Apache Cassandra, Apache Kafka and Apache Haddop.
+I mostly code in **Python** and **Java** and I am eager to learn **Scala**.
+The frameworks and environments you can find in my space are: Apache Flink, Apache Spark, Apache Airflow, SQL, Redshift, Apache Cassandra, Apache Kafka and Apache Hadoop.

 - 🔭 I’m currently working on a Application to store and query stock market data from a personal portfolio
 - 🌱 I’m currently learning **Scala** for functional programming and Spark scala pipelines